Zhaoyang-Chu/Zhaoyang-Chu.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

+**How to say my name?**<br>
+You can just say it as “Jao-young Choo”.<br>
+😊 No stress about precision — I’m happy with any close version.

 I am a first-year PhD student in the Department of Computer Science at [**University College London (UCL)**](https://www.ucl.ac.uk/), where I am fortunate to be co-supervised by [**Prof. He Ye**](https://heye.me/) and [**Prof. Federica Sarro**](http://www0.cs.ucl.ac.uk/staff/F.Sarro/).
 Previously, I completed my master's degree at the School of Computer Science and Technology, [**Huazhong University of Science and Technology (HUST)**](https://www.hust.edu.cn), advised by [**Prof. Yao Wan**](http://wanyao.me).
 My academic journey has also been enriched by collaborations with [**Prof. Lingming Zhang**](https://lingming.cs.illinois.edu/) at UIUC and [**Prof. Hongyu Zhang**](https://sites.google.com/site/hongyujohn/) at Chongqing University.